omondiEric/whereYouArt/contextualReview.md

 Tanaka developed an interest in knowing about programs that could help her know more about the museum and its art.
 She was particularly interested in the WALLS program.

 ### 3) Karl
 A Male, senior student at Williams, who takes mostly div 3/2 courses and has never been to WCMA before.
-CI took place at TCL 216
-On exploring WCMA history, Karl took interest in the design of the website and critiqued the website as a whole.
+CI took place at TCL 216.
+When asked how he went about constructing his timeline, the first webpage he went on was Wikipedia.
+He stated that he used Wikipedia as his first source because he didn't think WCMA would have a history webage.
+Moreover, he believes Wikipedia is an easier channel of obtaining quick information and likes to have an initial understanding of the topic at hand.
+He constructed his timeline an outline using information from the Wikipedia page.
+After having a general idea, he likes to use other sources to learn more, and proceeded to WCMA's website.
+He constructed his timeline in succinct words, stating that he preferred straightforward information.
+On exploring WCMA history, Karl took interest in the design of the website and critiqued the user interface of the website as a whole.

 # Themes and Process